kaievns/minitest-mustwonted/README.md

 # Must Wanted Things for MiniTest

-This is a little plugn for [minitest](https://github.com/seattlerb/minitest) which contains a new `must/wont` matchers engine, a set of essential matchers and hooks for testing ruby/rails applications.
+This is a little plugn for [minitest](https://github.com/seattlerb/minitest) which contains a new rspec-like `must/wont` matchers engine, and a set of essential matchers and hooks for testing ruby/rails applications.

 ## Usage

-1) Add `gem minitest-mustwonted` into your `Gemfile`
+1. Add `gem minitest-mustwonted` into your `Gemfile`
-2) Enjoy!
+2. Enjoy!

 ## Awesome Matchers